acend/quarkus-techlab/content/en/docs/01.0/13_development.md

 ```

 With specifying `quarkus.datasource.devservices.port` we control and fix the port the spinned up datasource will use.
 If
-we do not specify it quarkus will us a random port.
+we do not specify it quarkus will use a random port.
 With `quarkus.datasource.devservices.image-name` we can control the
 database image quarkus will use.

 We further have an entity Employee ([view source](https://github.com/puzzle/quarkus-techlab/blob/master/solution/dev-services/src/main/java/ch/puzzle/quarkustechlab/entity/Employee.java)) and some database initialize scripts ([view db folder](https://github.com/puzzle/quarkus-techlab/tree/master/solution/dev-services/src/main/resources/db)) to add some data.